-In March 2016, the FASB issued Accounting Standard Update 2016-09, Improvements to Employee Share-Based Payment Accounting, which amends ASC Topic 718, Compensation - Stock Compensation.
-Under the new guidance, the tax effects related to share-based payments at settlement (or expiration) will be required to be recorded through the income statement rather than through equity, further increasing the volatility of income tax expense.
-The new standard also removes the requirement to delay recognition of a windfall tax benefit until an employer reduces its current taxes payable.
+In March 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update 2016-09, Improvements to Employee Share-Based Payment Accounting, which amends Accounting Standards Codification ("ASC") Topic 718, Compensation - Stock Compensation.
+Under the new guidance, the tax effects related to share-based payments at settlement (or expiration) are required to be recorded through the income statement rather than through equity, therefore increasing the volatility of income tax expense.
+The new standard also removed the requirement to delay recognition of a windfall tax benefit until an employer reduces its current taxes payable.
 It also permits entities to make an accounting policy election for the impact of forfeitures on the recognition of expense for shared-based payment awards.
-The standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
-Once adopted, income tax benefits in excess of compensation costs or tax deficiencies for share-based compensation will be recorded to the income tax provision, instead of to Registrant's shareholders' equity, which will impact the effective tax rate.
-Registrant will adopt the new standard during the first quarter of 2017, effective January 1, 2017, and it does not expect the new guidance to have a significant impact on Registrant's net earnings or effective tax rate.
+Income tax benefits in excess of compensation costs or tax deficiencies for sharebased compensation are recorded to the income tax provision, instead of to shareholders' equity, which can impact the effective tax rate.
+In addition, the excess tax benefits are classified as an operating activity along with other income tax cash flows on the statement of cash flows.
+Registrant adopted the new standard effective January 1, 2017 on a prospective basis and, therefore, all excess tax benefits resulting from share-based payments during the year ended December 31, 2017 were reflected in the income statements, which reduced income tax expense by approximately \$1,042,000 and \$1,011,000 for AWR and GSWC, respectively.

-In May 2014, the FASB issued updated accounting guidance on revenue recognition.
-Under this guidance, an entity will recognize revenue when it transfers promised goods or services to customers in an amount that reflects what the entity expects in exchange for the goods or services.
-The guidance also requires more detailed disclosures to enable users of financial statements to understand the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
+In May 2014, the FASB issued Accounting Standard Update 2014-09, Revenue from Contracts with Customers (Topic 606).
+Under this guidance, an entity recognizes revenue when it transfers promised goods or services to customers in an amount that reflects what the entity expects in exchange for the goods or services.
 The guidance is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017, and adoption is not permitted earlier than 2017.
-The guidance allows entities to select one of two methods of adoption, either the full retrospective approach, meaning the guidance would be applied to all periods presented, or modified retrospective approach, meaning the cumulative effect of applying the guidance would be recognized as an adjustment to opening retained earnings at January 1, 2018, along with providing certain additional disclosures.
-Registrant will adopt this guidance in the fiscal year beginning January 1, 2018 and expects to adopt this guidance under the modified retrospective approach.
-Management continues to assess all potential impacts of the standard, and does not believe the new standard will have an impact on GSWC's revenues for water and electric customer usage and meter charges.
-At this time, it is not clear how the new standard applies to contributions in aid of construction-type contracts which, under current U.S. GAAP, are recorded as liabilities and a reduction to rate base.
-In instances where construction contracts contain more than one distinct good or service, as defined by the standard, the new standard may affect the timing of when Registrant recognizes contracted services revenue for such contracts.
+The guidance allows entities to select one of two methods of adoption, either the full retrospective approach, meaning the guidance would be applied to all periods presented, or modified retrospective approach, meaning the cumulative effect of applying the guidance to prior periods would be recognized as an adjustment to opening retained earnings at January 1, 2018, and requires certain additional disclosures.
+Registrant intends to use the modified retrospective approach beginning January 1, 2018.
+Registrant has completed its evaluation and has concluded that the adoption of this guidance will not have a material impact on its measurement or timing of revenue recognition.
+The guidance will also require enhanced disclosures, including a disaggregated revenue disclosure from contracts with customers.
+Some revenue arrangements which meet the definition of alternative revenue programs under ASC 980 Regulated Operations, such as GSWC's Water Revenue Adjustment Mechanism and Base Revenue Requirement Adjustment Mechanisms, are excluded from the scope of the new standard and, therefore, will be disclosed separately from the revenues of contracts with customers under the new guidance.